Smoked Turkey Brine Recipe! Plus Dry Rub And Butter Injection!

 Remove the innards of your turkey, and ensure you get the bag out.
 I had a little helper who missed this part, but it was hidden pretty deep in the turkey.
 We found it after smoking and had a good laugh.

-Mix the water in the cooler or container with a whisk, then set the turkey in the cooler.
+Whisk the water in the cooler or container, then set the turkey in the cooler.
 I added water until the turkey was fully covered and then added ice.

 How To Make Turkey Dry Rub:

-On the day of smoking, remove your turkey from the brine and give the turkey a small rinse-off.
+On the day of smoking, remove your turkey from the brine and give it a brief rinse.

 Place on a tray and pat dry with paper towels.

-Rub the whole bird with Sesame Oil and then salt and pepper the bird to your liking.
+Rub the whole bird with Sesame Oil, then salt and black pepper it to your liking.

 Melt your stick of butter with your minced garlic until it is all liquid.